-\bp Since a constant path~$\gamma$ can be factored as the concatenation~$\gamma*\gamma$, the value of~$F_R$ on~$\gamma$ must be a projection in~$V$, denoted~$P_\gamma$.
+\begin{proof} Since a constant path~$\gamma$ can be factored as the concatenation~$\gamma*\gamma$, the value of~$F$ on~$\gamma$ must be a projection in~$V$, denoted by~$P_\gamma$.
 Furthermore, there is a family of constant paths parametrized by $[0,t]$ coming from the restriction of~$\gamma$ to $[0,t']\subset [0,t]$.
-Over~$t'=0$, the constant path is the identity morphism in the path category (since by construction of the $\End(V)$-valued function, the simplicial pullbacks from~$d_0$ and~$d_1$ are are the source and target of the given morphism of vector bundles) and therefore is assigned the identity linear map.
+Over~$t'=0$, the constant path is the identity morphism in the path category and therefore is assigned the identity linear map.
 Smoothness gives a family of projections connecting~$P_\gamma$ on~$V$ that is the identity projection at an endpoint.
 Since the rank of the projection is discrete, it must be constant along this family.
-Therefore, $P_\gamma$~is the identity. \ep
+Therefore, $P_\gamma$~is the identity. \end{proof}